Reed-CompBio/spras/docs/tutorial/intermediate.rst

 - EGF serves as a source for the pathway and was the experimental treatment.
 - EGF is known to initiate signaling, so it can be added and assigned a high score (greater than all other nodes) to emphasize its importance and guide algorithms to start reconstruction from this point.
 (EGF is currently not in the data)
 - EGFR is in the current data.
-Looking at the pathway, we can see that EGFR acts as a target in the pathway.
+Looking at the pathway, we can see that EGFR directly interacts with EGF in the pathway.
 - All other downstream proteins detected in the data can also treated as targets.
 - All proteins in the data can be considered active since they correspond to proteins that are active under the given biological condition.